-The New Orleans Delta has the following remarks upon the colonel's death : ---

-"The death of this gallant South Carolinian, the representative on the bloody field of Churubusco of as noble a race of heroes as any country has produced, will create a profound and extended sorrow in this country.
-He has been for a long time a conspicuous and prominent citizen of South Carolina, and was noted for his great resolution and indomitable courage.
-He possessed military qualities of the highest order, and gave promise of great success and distinction in a career which, alas ! terminated at its very commencement.
-Colonel Butler had been very ill for several days previous to the battle, but when he heard that the Palmetto flag was going into the fight, unaccompanied by him to whose special charge it had been committed, he broke loose from his physicians, abandoned his sick couch, and, weak, ghastly, and almost fainting. mounted his charger, and placed himself at the head of his regiment.
+The New Orleans Delta has the following remarks upon the colonel's death : --- resolution and indomitable courage.
+He possessed military quali ties of the highest order, and gave promise of great success and distinction in a career which, alas ! terminated at its very commence-Colonel Butler had been very ill for several days previous ment. to the battle, but when he heard that the Palmetto flag was going into the fight, unaccompanied by him to whose special charge it had been committed, he broke loose from his physicians, abandoned his sick couch, and, weak, ghastly, and almost fainting, mounted his charger, and placed himself at the head of his regiment.
 With such an example, men far less ardent and gallant than the South Carolinians would have been prompted to deeds of superhuman daring.
 But there was no such incitement necessary to impel the sons of the 'Harry Hotspur of the Union,' as Prentiss once styled the gallant Palmetto State, to the most brilliant and conspicuous display of military qualities.
 Colonel Butler, though twice badly wounded, and weighed down by faintness and loss of blood, maintained his position until a third wound caused his death."